bsubei/codecrafters-redis-zig/README.md

 # Codecrafters Redis
-This is WIP Zig solution to the ["Build Your Own Redis" Challenge](https://codecrafters.io/challenges/redis).
+This is a WIP Zig solution to the ["Build Your Own Redis" Challenge](https://codecrafters.io/challenges/redis).

 # Requirements